-FRANCE JESUS XBOX REDDISH SCRATCHED MEGABITS

-454 1973 6909 11724 29869 87025

-AUSTRIA GOD AMIGA GREENISH NAILED OCTETS

-BELGIUM SATI PLAYSTATION BLUISH SMASHED ${\mathrm{MB/S}}$

-GERMANY CHRIST MSX PINKISH PUNCHED BIT/S

-ITALY SATAN IPOD PURPLISH POPPED BAUD

-GREECE KALI SEGA BROWNISH CRIMPED CARATS

-SWEDEN INDRA PSNUMBER GREYISH SCRAPED KBIT/S

-NORWAY VISHNU HD GRAYISH SCREWED MEGAHERTZ

-EUROPE ANANDA DREAMCAST WHITISH SECTIONED MEGAPIXELS

-HUNGARY PARVATI GEFORCE SILVERY SLASHED GBIT/S

-SWITZERLAND GRACE CAPCOM YELLOWISH RIPPED AMPERES
+FRANCE JESUS XBOX REDDISH SCRATCHED MEGABITS 454 1973 6909 11724 29869 87025 AUSTRIA GOD AMIGA GREENISH NAILED OCTETS BELGIUM SATI PLAYSTATION BLUISH SMASHED ${MB/S}$ GERMANY CHRIST MSX PINKISH PUNCHED ${\rm BIT/S}$ ITALY SATAN IPOD PURPLISH POPPED BAUD GREECE KALI SEGA BROWNISH CRIMPED CARATS SWEDEN INDRA psNUMBER GREYISH SCRAPED ${\rm KBIT/S}$ NORWAY VISHNU HD GRAYISH SCREWED MEGAHERTZ EUROPE ANANDA DREAMCAST WHITISH SECTIONED MEGAPIXELS HUNGARY PARVATI GEFORCE SILVERY SLASHED ${\rm GBIT}/{\rm s}$ SWITZERLAND GRACE CAPCOM YELLOWISH RIPPED AMPERES

-Figure 3 - Each column shows a query word, its frequency rank in the training corpus, and the ten words whose representation is closest to that of the query word (Collobert et al., 2011.)
+Fig. 3 Each column shows a query word, its frequency rank in the training corpus, and the ten words whose representation is closest to that of the query word (Collobert et al. 2011)

-3. Reasoning revisited
+3 Reasoning revisited

-Although modular learning systems and their training algorithms have been researched extensively (e.g., Bottou and Gallinari, 1991), little attention has been paid to the rules that describe how to assemble trainable modules in order to address a particular task.
+Although modular learning systems and their training algorithms have been researched extensively (e.g., Bottou and Gallinari 1991), little attention has been paid to the rules that describe how to assemble trainable modules in order to address a particular task.
 In fact, these composition rules play an extremely important role.
 The dictionary of elementary trainable modules and the composition operators form a simple algebraic system on a space of models.
-The composition rules describe the algebraic manipulations that let us combine previously acquired knowledge - in the form of models previously trained on auxiliary tasks - in order to create a model that addresses a new task.
+The composition rules describe the algebraic manipulations that let us combine previously acquired knowledge-in the form of models previously trained on auxiliary tasks-in order to create a model that addresses a new task.

 I would like at this point to draw a bold parallel: "algebraic manipulation of previously acquired knowledge in order to answer a new question" is a plausible definition of the word "reasoning".
-There are significant differences: conventional reasoning operates on "premises and conclusions"; composition rules operate on
+There are significant differences: conventional reasoning operates on premises and conclusions; composition rules operate on trainable modules.

-"trainable modules".
 Yet we can easily argue that the history of mathematics teaches that algebraic structures are more significant than the objects on which they operate.
 In both the face recognition and the natural language processing examples, the implicit composition rules derive from the assumption that internal representations that can be learned on the auxiliary task and can benefit the task of interest.
 These internal representations play the same role as reasoning abstractions, that is, concepts that cannot be observed directly but are assumed relevant for multiple problems.

 Composition rules can be described with very different levels of sophistication.
-Like the face recognition and the natural language processing examples, most works discussing multi-task learning (Caruana, 1997) construct adhoc combinations justified by a semantic interpretation of the internal representations.
-Works discussing structured learning systems (e.g., Bakir et al., 2007) often provide more explicit rules.
-For instance, graph transformer networks (Bottou et al., 1997; LeCun et al., 1998, section IV) construct specific recognition and training models for each input image using graph transduction algorithms.
-The specification of the graph transducers then should be viewed as a description of the composition rules (figure 5).
+Like the face recognition and the natural language processing examples, most works discussing multi-task learning (Caruana 1997) construct ad-hoc combinations justified by a semantic interpretation of the internal representations.
+Works discussing structured learning systems

-Figure 5 - Graph transformer networks for handwritten text field segmentation (LeCun et al, 1998).
-The drawings represent how graph transformations define the recognition and training architectures for the same example image.
+Fig. 4 Graph transformer networks for handwritten text field segmentation.
+The illustrations represent how graph transformations define the recognition and training architectures for the same example image.
+See LeCun et al. (1998) for full details